 Sometimes leases, contracts, building regulations, and community rules have restrictions on subletting or hosting.
 Review any contracts you’ve signed and contact whoever is responsible for your building and property (for example, your landlord, community council or building manager) to understand what rules might affect your ability to host.

 If everyone agrees, you might be able to amend agreements that restrict your ability to host.

 If your property has a mortgage (or any form of loan), check with the lender to make sure that there aren’t restrictions on subletting or hosting.

-Hosting in subsidized or social housing in the UK is illegal.
+Hosting in subsidised or social housing in the UK is illegal.
 If you host without permission, you may be subject to fines or criminal proceedings.

 If you share your home with others, consider making a formal agreement with your housemates.
 Housemate agreements can include how often you plan to host, guest etiquette, whether you'll share revenue, and more.